-Fiscal Page Finding Tide of Finding CFDA Questioned State Command Charles Corrective Action and Applicable Fe or Previous Findings Not Corrected or Partia - Year No. No. Title of Finding No. Costs Agency Current Status Deliverables Reason for Recurrence Corrective Action Taken to Date Significant Differences Between Previously Reported Corrective Action website to make sure that the withdrawn statuses have populated correctly on the students who have withdrawn from the University.
+Т 1 1 T T 1 T Fiscal Page Finding Title of Finding CFDA Questioned State Current Status Corrective Action and Applicable F or Previous Findings Not Corrected or Parti • Year No. No. Title of Filluling No. Costs Agency Current status Deliverables Reason for Recurrence Corrective Action Taken to Date Significant Differences Between Previously Reported Corrective Action website to make sure that the withdrawn statuses have populated correctly on the students who have withdrawn from the University.
 The Registrar will also meet with the Default Manager, who handles the NSLDS, to make sure the withdrawn students are correctly reflected in the National Student Loan Data System (NSLDS). for the purpose of verifying records in NSLDS.
-PDCCC Corrective action is ongoing upload will be reviewed, maintained and updated on a semester basis.
+PDCCC Corrective action is ongoing The required IT setups for the NSLDS upload will be reviewed, maintained and updated on a semester basis.
 The Admissions Department/Registrar will notify the Financial Aid Office when the upload has been completed.
-Both the College calendars for the Admissions Department/Registrar and the Financial Aid Office will be updated to ensure follow-up. students between what was reported to NSLC and what is reflected on NSLDS.
+Both the College calendars for the Admissions Department/Registrar and the Financial Aid Office will be updated to ensure follow-up. with NSLC to identify and correct discrepancies for two students between what was reported to NSLC and what is reflected on NSLDS.
 2) Five students from the graduation file are being reviewed regarding multiple programs.
-The Registrar and Financial Aid Coordinator have identified four additional reporting dates that will hep ensure a file is sent monthly to NSLC for the 2018-19 year.
+3) Three students on the Return of Aid report were processed as unofficial is sent monthly to NSLC for the 2018-19 year.
 Issues from previous years are resolved, with the exception of the need for a trained back-up for the Registrar and files being rejected by the NSLC.
 The College now has one contact point at NSLC to help resolve issues in a timely manner.
 In addition, staff are making on-sites visits to help the Registrar with the report submission and train the back-up position. training a back-up position.
 2) When files are rejected by the NSLC, they appear late.
 Updates cannot be completed until rejected files are reviewed, researched, and resubmitted.
 3) Conferrals are now performed on a timely basis three times a year.
-4) The faculty grades file was sent twice for spring graduation to ensure both ontime and late submissions were SWVCC Resolved - corrective action is completed VHCC Resolved - corrective action is completed 2014 147 Improve Compliance Over Enrollment Student - BRCC See Finding Number 2015-098 Reporting Financial Assistance JMU See Finding Number 2015-098 Programs SWVCC See Finding Number 2015-098 2012 57 Improve Reporting to National Student Loan Data System Student Financial Assistance Programs - CVCC See Finding Number 2015-098
+4) The faculty grades file was sent twice for spring graduation to ensure both ontime and late submissions were swvcc Resolved - corrective action is completed VHCC Resolved - corrective action is completed 2014 147 2014-089 Improve Compliance Over Enrollment Reporting Student Financial - BRCC JMU See Finding Number 2015-098 See Finding Number 2015-098 Assistance Programs SWVCC • 2012 57 2012-046 Improve Reporting to National Student Loan Data System Student Financial Assistance Programs - CVCC See Finding Number 2015-098